sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 ###  Exploratory Data Analysis (EDA)

 As explained in the last chapter, a good start with data analysis is to check for statistical metrics such as mean, median, standard deviation, missing data, and correlation.
 If the data has multiple categories, check for imbalance where categories have unequal proportions of data points.
 This data exploration step is EDA.
 Note that EDA is a statistical approach that is valid across all types of data and independent of the business use case.
-Unlike feature engineering, we discuss next.
+Unlike feature engineering that we discuss next.

 ###  Feature Engineering